-Alternative 3 - Award the major works construction contract to the lowest responsive and responsible bidder, and to change the contract as necessary to include additional scope that may be identified.
-This alternative delivers the project when needed.
+Alternative 3 - Award the major works construction contract to the lowest responsive and responsible bidder, and make major contract changes to the removal and replanting scope for all Phase 1 sites.
+Contract time extension will be required.

-Cost Implications: Estimated \$500,000 in additional costs to increase the project scope and change the contract as necessary to include possible work plan acceleration and to include additional scope that may be identified.
+Cost Implications: Estimated \$700,000 in additional costs to increase the project scope and change the contract as necessary to include possible contract time adjustments and to include additional scope that may be identified.